 This is a podcast by Fiona Broome, created to accompany the Ghosts101.com article, Are Shadow People Dangerous?
 In this 11-minute podcast, Fiona discusses shadow people, “Hat Man,” and protection for ghost hunters and other paranormal researchers.

 I’ve received a lot of emails asking about shadow people.

-The questions surprised me.
-I don’t watch many ghost-related TV shows, so I hadn’t realized that “shadow people” were trending.
+At first, the questions surprised me.
+I don’t watch many ghost-related TV shows, so I hadn’t realized that “shadow people” were trending again.

 Also, shadowy figures used to be so rare, I’d never given them a label.
 They were just a fleeting dark something-or-other, sometimes seen out of the corner of my eye.

-The first time I heard the phrase “shadow people,” I think Grant Wilson used it.
+The first time I heard the phrase “shadow people,” was in a conversation with Grant Wilson.
 Oh, I knew what he was talking about, but — at that point — I had no idea that lots of people were seeing them.

 Since then, it seems as if many more people are seeing shadowy figures.
 Is it because they’re looking for them?
 Or, maybe some entities aren’t as reticent as they used to be.

 Over the past couple of years, I’ve seen many shadow people in TV show footage.

 I’ve also taken photos of one, in a weirdly haunted private residence in Laconia, NH.